seaneshbaugh/rosetta-euler/README.md

 # Rosetta Euler

 An attempt at a [chrestomathy](http://en.wikipedia.org/wiki/Chrestomathy) of solutions to problems from [Project Euler](http://projecteuler.net/).
 All included programs print out their result to standard output (when possible and applicable) and exit.
-In the future each example for each language will include built in tests to validate the result.

 * [Ada](#ada)
 * [Algol 68](#algol-68)